amritsingh183/credentialcli/Readme.md

 - To control the number of passwords use `count=20` for example
 - If you want to include special characters in your passwords(recommended) use the `includeSpecialCharacters true` flag

-Some examples to run the utility( Assuming you have put `credential` in your $PATH)
+Some examples to run the utility( Assuming you have put `password` in your $PATH)

 - To generate a password with default options

     ```shell
-    credential password
+    password generate
     ```

   where the default options are: